 Nathan froze, then lifted his handgun, taking aim.

 There was a moment of absolute stillness, then James backed away, clapping the big man with him roughly on the shoulder.
 "Your turn, Rickets.
 Go get 'im."

 The big man stared, hefting his gun hesitantly. "...me?"
 He was not James's usual type of lackey, that much was clear.
-Whatever he was drugged with made him compliant, but not a complete puppet.
+Whatever he drug he was using made him compliant, but not a complete puppet.

 James sighed, producing a vial of reddish powder.
-Nathan recognized it vaguely; a synthetic blend known on the street as sex or, more frequently, dust.
+Nathan recognized it as a synthetic blend known on the street as sex or, more often, dust.
 "Kill whoever the fuck's in there... and it's yours."
-He tilted the vial, eying it appraisingly.
+He tilted the vial, looking at it with an appraising eye.
 "That'd be, what, two or three days' worth for you?
 Huh, big guy?"

 The older man sighed heavily and rubbed the back of his hand across his nose. "...right.
 Give it t' me now, an' I'll go in."
 Clearly, he knew better than to take the lunatic at his word.

 Nathan cursed, silently this time, and took another couple of steps backward.
 They hadn't seen him yet, and that worked to his advantage.
 He also knew the layout of this building, as well as the surrounding area, and that worked to his advantage, too.